Insights Basics

 - The time horizon is set to

-Adjusting the time horizon for trends is important.
-Without it, you will see misleading results at the start of your analysis.
+Adjusting the time horizon for trends is important; without it, you would see misleading results at the start of your analysis.

-button opens a new modal window with the start and end dates of the custom time window for your analysis.
+Clicking the Choose date range button opens a modal window where you can set the start and end dates of the custom time window for your analysis.

-Custom time window dates are inclusive, meaning the entire day will be considered in the analysis.
+Custom time window dates are inclusive, meaning the entire day is included in the analysis.

 You can also select a single day in the custom time window calendar.

 Adjusting the time horizon for trends is also supported for custom time windows.
-For example, if you have chosen a start date other than Monday and choose to analyze your insights as "weekly trends," the start date for the analysis will be adjusted to Monday for the week of the start date.
+For example, if you have chosen a start date other than Monday and choose to analyze your insights as "weekly trends", the start date for the analysis is adjusted to the Monday of the week containing the start date.

 Trend vs. overall measurement configuration

-You can select the trend vs. overall measurement configuration at the top center dropdown of the insights page.
+You can select the trend vs. overall measurement configuration in the top center dropdown of the insights page.

-Trend measurement types will visualize the analysis as a change in measurement over the time horizon.
+Trend measurement types visualize the analysis as a change in measurement over the time horizon.

-insight types will visualize the analysis as a single value (mostly) for the entire time horizon.
+In contrast, Overall insight types visualize the analysis as a single value (in most cases) for the entire time horizon.

 - hourly